Your Guide to Exploring Iceland’s Volcanoes

 What type of volcano is Thrihnukagigur?

-Thrihnukagigur is a dormant volcano that last erupted in the second century.
-It is 3270 square metres and has a depth of 219m.
-Visiting Thrihnukagigur is a once-in-a-lifetime experience as it’s the only volcano in the world that offers visitors a peek inside.
+Thrihnukagigur is a dormant volcano that last erupted over 4000 years ago.
+Above ground it appears modest rising only 35 metres, but below the surface its vast magma chamber is over 3000 square metres with a depth of 120m.
+Visiting Thrihnukagigur is a once-in-a-lifetime experience as it’s the only volcano in the world that offers visitors a view inside.
 The chamber beneath the volcano, which would have once been filled with magma but is now drained, is a gargantuan reminder of the sheer scale of a volcanic system.
 The chamber itself is tall enough to fit the Statue of Liberty.

 What is the biggest volcano in Iceland?

-Öræfajökull is the tallest volcano in Iceland, with an elevation of 2119m.
+Öræfajökull, in south east Iceland is a Strato volcano and is the tallest volcano in Iceland, with an elevation of 2119m.
 Its peak is called Hvannadalshnúkur and is a popular summit for experienced hikers.
-Located in the northwestern rim of the volcano, Hvannadalshnúkur has some of the most breathtaking views in Iceland.
+Located on the north western rim of the volcano, Hvannadalshnúkur has some of the most breathtaking views in Iceland.
 It is physically gruelling and not for the faint of heart, but the payoff is second-to-none.

 Coming a close second is Bárðarbunga at 2005m (located under the Vatnajökull glacier) and the third tallest volcano in Iceland is Kverkfjöll at 1920m, which lies on the north-eastern border of Vatnajökull.